-Seaweeds are ocean plants high in many varieties of nutrients, including some we may not be getting enough of, such as iodine.
-This can be a good thing or a bad thing depending on your personal constitution.
-Let’s dive into the good, the bad and the…weedy… of seaweed.
+Seaweeds are ocean plants containing high amounts of various nutrients, including some we may not be getting enough of, such as iodine.
+This can be a good thing or a bad thing depending on your unique needs.

 Iodine values in seaweed vary among species and where it’s grown.
 It ranges anywhere from around 16 micrograms per gram in nori, all the way up to 8165 mcg/g for Icelandic fingered tangle!
 So variety really does matter.

-This is great if you’re one of the savvy folk who have given up iodised table salt in favour of natural salt alternatives like sea salt or pink himalayan salt.
+It has a significantly higher iodine content than other vegetables.
 The daily intake guideline for iodine for adults is 150 to 1100 mcg per day.
-So depending on the type of seaweed you’re eating, you may not be hitting this target, or you could WAY surpassing it!
+So depending on the type of seaweed you’re eating, you may not be hitting this target or you could be surpassing it!

 Chock Full o’Goodness

 Seaweed really is a superfood.
-It’s generally significantly higher in calcium, folate, iron, vitamin B complex, vitamin E and zinc than broccoli, one of the superheroes of the land-veggie kingdom.
+It’s significantly higher in calcium, folate, iron, vitamin B complex, vitamin E, and zinc than broccoli, one of the superheroes of the land-veggie kingdom.

 Here are some of the other purported benefits of eating seaweed on a regular basis:

-- Provides healing benefits for diabetes, cancer, radiation poisoning and obesity
+- Provides healing benefits for diabetes, cancer, radiation poisoning, and obesity

-- Prevents dental caries
+- Prevents dental cavities

 - Protects against influenza B virus